utiasSTARS/ROB498-flight/instructions/hardware/orange_cube_plus.md

 A similar process can be followed to calibrate the amperage.

 Once calibration is done, confirm that the battery voltage reported by QGroundControl in the main page is accurate.
-For instance, a fully charged LiPo (`16.8v`) the main page of QGroundControl should read as below:
+For instance, for a fully charged LiPo (`16.8v`), the main page of QGroundControl should read as below:

 <p align="center">
 <img src="../images/full_battery.png" width="400">